-Save the Date!!
-The Dell Rapids Relay for Life event will be held at the Dell Rapids City Park on Friday, July 27th.
-If you are interested in participating, purchasing luminaries, or have any questions please contact LuAnn Heidebrink at 261-8832.
+The American Cancer Society/Dell Rapids Relay for Life Event will be held in the Dell Rapids City Park on July 26, 2019.
+If you are interested in forming a team, purchasing luminaries in honor or memory of a loved one or friend, or if you have any questions about the relay event please contact LuAnn Heidebrink at 261-8832.

 The Boy Scouts once again held a Whopper feed starting at 5:30 on Friday evening.
 The Cancer Crusaders ran a concession stand until 10:00 p.m.
 Friday night.
 Luminaries again lined the paths of the park and were lit at dusk on Friday.

 The Survivor Walk was the official kick-off to the Relay for Life event at 6:00 p.m. on Friday.
-After the Survivor Walk, entertainment was provided by various individuals including the Hallelujah Hooligans, Heidi Moen, Jon Hanson, John Pollman, Kahler Berven and Devon Weber, and Shane Skinner.
-The emcee for the event was Erica Fersdahl.
+After the Survivor Walk, entertainment was provided by various individuals including the Hallelujah Hooligans, Jon Hanson, Angie Peterson-Kaffar, John Pollman, Shane Skinner, and the Lutheran Church Praise Band.

 Luminaries lined the park paths and were lit during the night.
 The Boys Scouts held a whopper feed, and the Cancer Crusaders held concessions throughout the event.